 Traditionally, the angle is determined using hard copies of x-ray films, a straightedge and a protractor or compass, but now, most care providers use digital x-ray technology with software that greatly simplifies and increases accuracy of measurement.
 There are also various computer and smartphone software applications that can measure Cobb angle on any image.

-Scoliosis Cobb Angle Technique
+Cobb Angle Evaluation Technique

 To begin measuring the angle of scoliosis curvature, the physician will first observe the imaging study and determine the uppermost tilted vertebral bone at the top of the curvature.
 They will then observe the lowermost tilted vertebrae at the bottom of the curvature.
 They will note the location of these bones.